MiloszD-repo/Robotics_Portfolio/work_projects/Dual_Robot_casing_loading_cell/README.md

 Two integrated high-level system prototypes were developed to demonstrate the full proof of concept.

 # My Role:
--I was responsible for the complete **mechanical, electrical, software and robotic development** of the system, including concept design, cell layout, hardware integration, robot programming, custom tooling, component manufacturing, safety considerations, and full system orchestration.
+- I was responsible for the complete **mechanical, electrical, software and robotic development** of the system, including concept design, cell layout, hardware integration, robot programming, custom tooling, component manufacturing, safety considerations, and full system orchestration.
--An external partner developed the HALCON vision program, but led the majority of the integration process, communication setup with the UR5e, and ensured end-to-end compatibility between detection and robotic actions.
+- An external partner developed the HALCON vision program, but led the majority of the integration process, communication setup with the UR5e, and ensured end-to-end compatibility between detection and robotic actions.

 ---